-The best place to go for local information is Totnes Online Visitors Centre – you will find lots of maps, info about local attractions and local events that might be on during your stay.
+The best place to go for local information is Visit Totnes – you will find lots of maps, info about local attractions and local events that might be on during your stay.

 One of the loveliest ways to see the river wildlife (that includes seals, kingfishers and a wide assortment of other birds) is to hire a canoe, the two main options are Canoe Adventures – these are guided tours for groups in big open voyager canoes.
 They are based 5 minutes drive away in Tuckenhay and launch from the Malsters Arms.

 Alternatively Totnes Kayaks provides a selection of vessels, including kayaks which you can hire and go off and explore on your own, they launch at Stoke Gabriel which is a 15 minute drive.
 Don’t forget to take a picnic and stop off along the way or canoe down to Dittisham (if you’re feeling energetic) and have lunch in the cafe (which does great food).
 If you time the tides right you can catch an outgoing down and an ingoing back – makes life much easier!